BudacaB/CS50x/Lecture4/Lecture4.md

 - F F => 255
 - RGB is hexadecilam, e.g. 0 0 0 0 0 0 ; F F 0 0 0 0 => a lot of red, no green, no blue ; F F F F F F => white

+Hexadecimal makes mapping easy because a group of 4 binary digits (bits) has 16 different combinations, and each of those combinations maps to a single hexadecimal digit

+e.g.

+Decimal  Binary  Hexadecimal

+...

+0 ---------- 0110 - 0x6

+15 --------- 1111 - 0xF

+- Just like binary has place values - powers of 2 (1, 2, 4, 8 ...) and decimal does too - powers of 10 (1, 10, 100, 1000, ...), so does hexadecimal - powers of 16

+    16<sup>2</sup> 16<sup>1</sup> 16<sup>0</sup>

+    256 16 1

+    0x  3   9  7

+    0x  A   D  C

+    To convert a binary number into hexadecimal, group 4 binary digits (bits) together from right to left; pad the leftmost group with extra 0 bits at the front if necessary

 ---

 #### Convention